gyulanemeth/bluefox.email/docs/integrations/zapier.md

 # Zapier Integration with BlueFox Email

 The **Zapier integration** allows you to automate your email workflows by connecting BlueFox Email with thousands of apps available on the Zapier platform.
-This integration enables you to streamline processes such as managing contacts, sending emails, and handling subscriptions without any coding.
+This integration enables you to streamline processes such as managing contacts, sending emails, and handling subscriptions without any coding knowledge just create your Zapier accounts and start automating.

-Before you begin, ensure you have a Zapier account and access to your BlueFox Email API key from your [BlueFox Email project settings](https://bluefox.email/dashboard/settings) and project ID from the [BlueFox Email dashboard](https://bluefox.email/dashboard).

 :::info Quick Note
 For Zapier related documents and support, please refer to the official Zapier documentation and support channels.
 This document focuses on the integration aspects specific to BlueFox Email.